Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 ##### Creating a Role

-To create a new role, click the &quot;New Role…&quot; button on the Manage Roles page.
-When first creating a role, the administrator must choose whether or not the role will be &quot;user based&quot; or &quot;group based&quot; (&quot;automatic&quot; is deprecated).
+To create a new role, click the "New Role…" button on the Manage Roles page.
+When first creating a role, the administrator must choose whether or not the role will be "user based" or "group based" ("automatic" is deprecated).

 ##### Creating a User Based Role